Class of 1971 Student Conference on U.S. Affairs

 Venue for New Ideas

-Throughout the conference, student delegates deliberate the impact of current obstacles to the United States and work to formulate sound policy recommendations for the United States Government.
+Throughout the conference, student delegates deliberate the impact of current obstacles to the United States and work to formulate sound policy recommendations for the U.S. government.
 The conference begins with a panel of senior leaders who introduce the theme, features a keynote address by a policy expert, and includes roundtable sessions to facilitate the development of policy recommendations.

 Usma Crest